 However, I soon realised that my studies so far had just scratched the surface and there was so much more to learn!
 Hungry for a more concrete knowledge of exactly what was happening on a physiological and emotional level during training and behaviour modification, I went on to complete the Diploma in the Practical Aspects of Companion Animal Behaviour and Training (DipCABT Advanced Diploma - OCN UK) through the Centre of Applied Pet Ethology (COAPE) with distinction.
 Studying through COAPE was the best decision I could have made - the knowledge I gained was invaluable and I am very honoured to have been given the opportunity to join the COAPE SA lecture team and am thoroughly enjoying teaching students enrolled in the EMRA Advanced Diploma, who are as passionate about dogs and the study of animal behaviour as I am.

 In 2009 I opened Kommetjie Canine College, a training school offering everything from puppy socialisation to advanced classes, Canine Good Citizen and Trick training.
-At KCC I am assisted by two COAPE SA diplomats, Inge Buchner and JP Smith.
-Because we all adhere to the same high ethical standards expected of all COAPE behaviourists and trainers, we are able to provide a personal, professional and compassionate service to all our clients and their dogs.
+At KCC I am assisted by COAPE SA diplomat, Inge Buchner.
+Because we both adhere to the same high ethical standards expected of all COAPE behaviourists and trainers, we are able to provide a personal, professional and compassionate service to all our clients and their dogs.
 At KCC we believe that a thorough knowledge of learning theory is vital.
 We are also convinced that animals have rich emotional lives, that all behaviour is driven by emotion and that understanding this is key to changing behaviour for the better.